aws/karpenter-provider-aws/website/content/en/docs/upgrading/v1-migration.md

    ```

 * **amiSelectorTerms and amiFamily**: For v1, `amiFamily` is no longer required if you instead specify an `alias` in `amiSelectorTerms` in your `EC2NodeClass`.
 You need to update your `amiSelectorTerms` and `amiFamily` if you are using:
    * A Custom amiFamily.
-You must ensure that the node you add the `karpenter.sh/unregistered:NoExecute` taint in your UserData.
    * An Ubuntu AMI, as described earlier.

+* **userData**: If you configure [`userData` block](https://karpenter.sh/preview/concepts/nodeclasses/#specuserdata), regardless of the amiFamily used, you must ensure to add the `karpenter.sh/unregistered:NoExecute` taint in your UserData.

 ### Before upgrading to `v1.1.0`